 Pieces of music can provide the shelter, while music in general is perhaps one of the best possible symbols for shelter as such in its peculiar duality: in its durability the latter ought to outlast by far whatever is to be housed, yet its own inherent vulnerability, and the care it therefore requires if it is to survive, can greatly exceed the attention its erstwhile inhabitants may stand in need of; and so, insofar as music on its side evinces a similar twofold condition, grounds are given for apprehending a very close likeness between it and architecture, each considered as being not only a result but also as an activity.
 Perhaps it was above all this similarity that stood in the back of his mind when Schelling (in his Vorlesungen über die Philosophie der Kunst, pt.
 II, sec.
-IV, §§107 and 116 (the latter has been erroneously numbered 117 in the fifth volume of the Sämmtliche Werke)) suggested that architecture could be called “eine concrete Musik” or, more pointedly, “die erstarrte Musik” – translations of this term have raised some contention among the scholars (not to mention the scorn the term itself has met with), but here I’ll venture a paraphrase of my own: music at a standstill – which would seem to entail, conversely, that music is or can be a mobile architecture.
+IV, §§107 and 116 (the latter has been erroneously numbered 117 in the fifth volume of the Sämmtliche Werke)) suggested that architecture could be called “eine concrete Musik” or, more pointedly, “die erstarrte Musik” – translations of this term have raised some contention amongst the scholars (not to mention the scorn the term itself has met with), but here I’ll venture a paraphrase of my own: music at a standstill – which would seem to entail, conversely, that music is or can be a mobile architecture.

 One body of work in contemporary architecture whose character as realized seems especially musical – and here the “music” does not remain “immobile” – is that of the English architect, Richard Paxton, who passed away some years ago; his buildings draw inspiration from the distinctive modernisms of Robert Mallet-Stevens and Pierre Chareau in equal measure while manifesting a formal flair all their own, having fully incorporated into themselves today’s and tomorrow’s technologies, as though they were imagined for California while yet being built under London skies: his machines for living sought to bring the outside in, in the midst of surroundings both spatial and climatic that were somewhat less than propitious – often in response they encompass features such as retractible roofs and small indoor gardens and pools – in order to maximize the play of moods they could foster throughout the course of the day and night.